mParticle/docs/src/pages/integrations/sailthru/event/index.md

 ## Data Processing Notes

-Sailthru will not accept data more than 24 hours old.
+Sailthru will not accept data more than 14 days old.

 ## User Identity Mapping